-Singapore is a multicultural city with a sizable expat population.
-With over 60 international schools to choose from, you will certainly be able to choose one that offers the curriculum, extracurricular activities, and culture that you want for your child.
-We will not be able to cover every school, but we will provide an overview of the many types of international schools, curricula, and admission procedures.
+Singapore is a multicultural country with a sizable expat population and with over 60 international schools to choose from, you will certainly be able to find one that offers the curriculum, extracurricular activities, and culture that you want for your child.

-This article will take approximately 13 minutes to read.
+This article will take approximately 15 minutes to read.
 Don't have the time right now?
 No worries.
 You can email the ad-free version of the article to yourself and read it later!

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.